URCF/urcf_workshops/intro_picotte/batch.md

 ```

 This line passes an argument to the `sbatch`.
 In an `sbatch` script, any line
-that starts with `#SBATCH` will be passed to `sbatch`, just as though you had
+that starts with `#SBATCH` will be passed as arguments, just as though you had
 typed it on the command line.
-This lets you save your argument in your script,
+This lets you save your arguments in your script,
 so you don't have to type them out every time you run the job.

 Here we say we want to submit this job using the `workshopprj` project.
 This is